pravarag/portieris/README.md

 [![Travis badge](https://api.travis-ci.org/IBM/portieris.svg?branch=master)](https://travis-ci.org/IBM/portieris)

-Portieris is a Kubernetes admission controller for the enforcment of image security policies.
+Portieris is a Kubernetes admission controller for the enforcement of image security policies.
 You can create image security policies for each Kubernetes namespace, or at the cluster level, and enforce different rules for different images.

 ## How it works